Left-on-Read/leftonread/README.md

 ### Quick Start

 1. Install packages with `yarn`
-2. Run the application with `yarn dev`
+2. Run the application with `yarn start`

 ### Code Style

 -   Use `electron-log` for logging
 -   Keep files small

 ### Troubleshooting: